Building Expressions from Real Problems

 Mahāvīra, a Jain mathematician, wrote the Gaṇita-sāra-saṅgraha — one of the great Indian medieval algebra texts.
 He showed how everyday land-measurement, fencing, and pricing problems all become a few lines of algebra.
 The garden problem on this page is exactly the kind of thing his students worked through 1,200 years ago.

-A garden of length $l$ and width $w$
+A garden of length and width

 A rectangular garden of length metres and width metres needs three things: